-The soak and dry method involves watering the soil thoroughly until some starts to drip out the drainage hole, then waiting until the mix dries almost completely before watering again.
-This method caters to their nature of storing water, and if done well will help them survive a period of under-watering should you need to travel or leave home (or if you just get busy and watering falls to the wayside, as happens to all of us now and again).
+The soak and dry method involves watering the soil thoroughly until water starts to drip out of the drainage hole, then waiting until the mix dries almost completely before watering again.
+This method caters to the cactus's nature of storing water.
+If done well, this method will help the cactus survive a period of underwatering, should you need to travel or leave home (or if you just get busy and watering falls to the wayside, as happens to all of us now and again).

-Watering during the growing season versus the inactive season
+Step 2: Water during the growing season versus the inactive season.

 Like with many houseplants, the season plays a role in the frequency of watering.
 It becomes increasingly important that you get used to checking the soil to see if your cacti are thirsty.
 Generally, the rule of thumb is that during the growing season, a healthy cactus will need to be watered every one to two weeks.
 During the inactive season, the schedule shifts to once every three to four weeks.

 Step 3: No matter what your watering schedule is, check the soil.

 This is important because not all cacti are the same, and not all indoor environments are the same.
 Because there are a lot of variables, the only way to be sure your cactus needs to be watered is by thoroughly inspecting the soil to see how dry it is.

 One of the best indicators of an overwatered or underwatered cactus is its appearance, which is why you should take time to familiarize yourself with how it looks.
 When it’s healthy, what’s the color like?
 How are the spines?
 What’s its shape?

 Step 1: Check for visual signs of underwatering or overwatering.